-Black South African school leavers, students and graduates Fundisa for Change programme engaging teachers and teacher educators; GreenMatter Fellowships; Imvelisi Enviropreneurs project; NRF and CATHSSETA bursaries; WWF and other internships; university & schools career guidance (WWF, SANBI and DEFF along with others and links into DHET's NCAP) engaging young black South Africans, Groen Sebenza involving 47 partners and nearly 800 placements.
-HEMIS data show increase in black students in biodiversity related fields, entering & graduating with
+Black South African school leavers, students and graduates Fundisa for Change programme engaging teachers and teacher educators; GreenMatter Fellowships; Imvelisi Enviropreneurs project; NRF and CATHSSETA bursaries; WWF and other internships; university & schools career guidance (WWF, SANBI and DEFF along with others and links into DHET's NCAP) engaging young black South Africans; Groen Sebenza involving 47 partners and nearly 800 placements of unemployed youth.
+HEMIS data show increase in black students in biodiversity related fields, entering & graduating with Masters and PhD degrees - albeit not (only) attributed to the BHCDS.

-Masters and PhD degrees - albeit not (only) attributed to the BHCDS.
-Key decision-makers SETAs are funding green research but this is not translating into including leaders in the consistent and adequate funding for biodiversity skills; DHET giving national skills recognition to sustainable development in teacher education but development system funding teachers to upskill for biodiversity remains a piecemeal responsibility.
+Key decision-makers including leaders in the national skills development system SETAs are funding green skills research but this is not translating into consistent, adequate funding for the development of such skills; DHET gave recognition to sustainable development in teacher education but funding teachers to upskill for biodiversity remains ad hoc and piecemeal.
 More favourable meta-conditions are needed.
-SANBI Mainstreaming Biodiversity, IPBES and other science-led activities do not engage with the BHCDS work.
+Little engagement from SANBI Mainstreaming Biodiversity, IPBES and other science-led activities with BHCDS implementation.